 Within the gym, we will be adding beds which can be curtained off for privacy and giving everyone, overall, more room to move about within the clinic.

 We hope you stop by and say hi and check out our progress!

 We Know Continuing Education Matters:

-June 2017: Continuing education is a very important part of what our Therapists do for our community.
-Not only is it important that they know how to treat well, but having the knowledge to do so and continue their education learning new techniques helps improve the quality of care our patients receive.
-While you were all out enjoying the sunshine, we spent Friday afternoon and all day Saturday bettering our therapists to provide you with excellent, quality care!
+Continuing education is a very important part of what our Therapists do for our community.
+Not only is it important that they know how to treat patients to the best of their abilities, but having the knowledge to do so and continue their education learning new techniques helps improve the quality of care our patients receive.

 On Saturday, March 10, 2018 Robyn Thomas (Practice Manager), Tami Van Kirk (Billing Specialist & Corvallis Front Desk Receptionist), Jackie Day, DPT, NCS and Kimberly Gillespie, PTA all attended the 15th Annual Linda Massa Youth Home Gala.